WaleedHamza/liri-node-app/README.md

        * Language of the movie.
        * Plot of the movie.
        * Actors in the movie.
+       * If no name provided it will default to Mr. Nobody

  or
  2- 'node liri.js spotify-this-song '<song name here>''